-Closing costs can also vary from one lender to another, and even from one loan to another.
+- Closing costs can vary from one lender to another.
 For example, each lender charges a different application fee.
 In addition, lenders often charge “points” — so named because they represent a percentage point of the loan amount.

 An origination fee is one kind of point.
+The charge will generally be between 0.5% and 1% of the new mortgage amount.
 It represents compensation to the lender for placing the loan.
 Discount points are another type.
 They represent points paid to lower the mortgage interest rate on a permanent basis.

 There are actually two alternatives that can either reduce or completely eliminate closing costs:

-In order for that to happen, the lender needs to collect certain amounts upfront, to ensure that the funds are available to make the payments when they are due.
+In order for that to happen, the lender needs to collect certain amounts upfront, to ensure that the funds are available.
 The escrow accounts are set up to pay the charges on the next due date, while a portion of your monthly payment replenishes the escrow account for the due date after that.

-Depending on where you live, and the frequency of real estate tax collections, the lender may have to put anywhere between two and 12 months of real estate taxes in escrow.
+- Property taxes — Depending on where you live, and the frequency of real estate tax collections, the lender may have to put anywhere between 2 and 12 months of property taxes in escrow.
 If the taxes on the house are $250 per month, and a six-month escrow is required, that will translate to a prepaid expense of $1,500 at closing.

-For homeowner’s insurance policies, you’re typically required to prepay a one-year homeowners insurance policy on the house, plus an extra two months of premium charges to the lender’s escrow account.
+- Homeowners insurance premiums— You’re typically required to prepay a one-year homeowners insurance policy on the house, plus an extra two months of premium charges to the lender’s escrow account.
 The lender may also escrow one or two months of premiums for PMI as well, if required.
-You can find the best insurance rates by going through Policygenius—they can show you a number of rates and you can easily compare and choose the best on for you.

 Depending on where you live, prepaid expenses may come to as much as 2% of the loan amount.

-Utility adjustments can include a large number of charges.
+Utility adjustments can include a large number of upfront costs.
 Luckily, they seldom come to more than a few hundred dollars.
-They basically represent utility costs paid by property seller in advance.
+They basically represent utility costs paid by the property seller in advance.